xaiguy/chippy/README.md

 For more information, check out the model card on Huggingface: https://huggingface.co/Rallio67/chip_1.4B_instruct_alpha

-Thanks to LAION contributors and Stability.ai for making this possible.
+Thanks to LAION contributors and Stability.ai.